foxglove/mcap/docs/specification/README.md

 ## Records

 MCAP files may contain a variety of records.
 Records are identified by a single-byte **opcode**.
 Record opcodes in the range 0x01-0x7F are reserved for future MCAP format usage.
 0x80-0xFF are reserved for application extensions and user proposals.
+0x00 is not a valid opcode.

 All MCAP records are serialized as follows: